jessicarush/react-notes/useReducer.md

 ## When to use

 Most of the time, you are well covered with just `useState()` method, which is built on top of `useReducer()`.
 But there cases when `useReducer()` is preferable.
-The latest React docs say useReducer is good for *complex state logic* or when *the next state depends on the previous one*.
+The old React docs say useReducer is good for *complex state logic* or when *the next state depends on the previous one*.

-The React Beta docs however seem to shift the reasoning: *To reduce complexity and keep all your logic in one easy-to-access place*.
+The new React.dev docs however seem to shift the reasoning: *To reduce complexity and keep all your logic in one easy-to-access place*.

 Some community comments: